U.S. House Democrats seek at least $160 billion in new EV funding - NewsBreak

 President Joe Biden in March called for $174 billion in total spending on electric vehicles, including $100 billion in consumer incentives and $15 billion to build 500,000 EV charging stations.

-The previously unreported letter dated Wednesday to House Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer said Congress should ensure at least $174 billion in total EV funding "including light-duty consumer incentives, EV charging infrastructure funding, EV manufacturing incentives, federal EV procurement requirements, and incentives to electrify heavy-duty commercial fleets."
+The previously unreported letter dated Wednesday said Congress should ensure at least $174 billion in total EV funding “including light-duty consumer incentives, EV charging infrastructure funding, EV manufacturing incentives, federal EV procurement requirements, and incentives to electrify heavy-duty commercial fleets.”

-They also want "no less than 40% of the investments go to
+They also want to ensure that “no less than 40% of the investments go to disadvantaged communities.”

 Representative Doris Matsui, who helped lead the letter, cited a U.N. climate panel report this week that found global warming is dangerously close to spiraling out of control.

-"Robust EV investments are critical to meet the challenges of the climate crisis, and we must be willing to take bold steps to build a better future.
-The push for vehicle electrification has far reaching effects, helping us ensure clean air for American families and create healthier, more resilient communities," she said.
+“Robust EV investments are critical to meet the challenges of the climate crisis, and we must be willing to take bold steps to build a better future,” she said.

 On Tuesday, a separate group of Democratic lawmakers said they wanted $85 billion for electric vehicle charging efforts.